MMMDY/first-do-no-harm/README.md

 [[Paper](https://arxiv.org/pdf/2508.09042)] · [[Project Page](https://mmmdy.github.io/first-do-no-harm.github.io/)]

+This repository is the **official implementation** of the paper **First, Do No Harm: AI Supervisor Scaffolds Novice Growth in Counselor Education**.

 An ethics-first AI supervisor that helps novice counselors recognize subtle ethical violations, understand their risks, and learn safer responses through structured feedback.

 </div>